bredtape/prometheus_docker_sd/README.md

 See examples/discovery for a working example.

-2 arguments must be specified:
+For a container to be exported:

-- target-network-name: The Network that the containers must be member of to be considered.
-Defaults to metrics-net.
+- add container label 'prometheus_job' with the job name you want as value.
-- instance-prefix: Prefix added to the output labels as \<instance-prefix\>/\<container-name\>:\<port\>.
+- the container must be in the configured target network (defaults to 'metrics-net').

-To be scraped a container must be in the configured 'target-network' (command line arg) and have a label 'prometheus_job'.
+- the container must have at least 1 expose port.
+Public ports are ignored.
+This may already be set in the Docker image.

 | Container label            | Description                                                                                  |
 | -------------------------- | -------------------------------------------------------------------------------------------- |